-If you find yourself in Barcelona, one of the starting points of any exploration must be Barrio Gòtico, the Gothic Quarter.
-From the tradition of building castles out of humans in Plaça Jaume to the history-steeped backstreets around the La Seu cathedral and the laid-back, arty bars and cafes of its squares, Barrio Gòtico is a place to combine time travel with carefree hedonism.
+When visiting Barcelona, one of the starting points of any exploration must be Barrio Gòtico, the Gothic Quarter.
+From the tradition of building castles out of humans in Plaça Jaume to the history-steeped backstreets around the Barcelona Cathedral and the laid-back, artsy bars and cafes of its squares, Barrio Gòtico is a place where history is combined with a contemporary, hip vibe.

 The Barrio Gòtico is a part of the Ciutat Vella (old town), along with La Ribera, La Raval, and Barceloneta districts of Barcelona.
-Walking down Las Ramblas from Placa Catalunya to the Columbus monument, the Barri Gotic, or Gothic Quarter, is on your left-hand side.
+Walking down Las Ramblas from Placa Catalunya to the Columbus monument, the Gothic Quarter, is on your left-hand side.

-But the real beauty of the Gothic Quarter is its interesting little streets and alleyways.
-There are so many little streets to wander around, we challenge anyone to take the same route twice—and if you do manage to follow the same route twice, you're not being adventurous enough!
+But the real beauty of the Gothic Quarter is its interesting narrow streets and alleyways.
+There are so many little streets to wander around you may end up never taking the same route twice.
+It's like a labyrinth.

-Although the imposing La Seu Cathedral's interior is impressive, a jaunt into the quiet alleyways along its walls offers equally pleasurable outdoors treats.
-Particularly, Carrer del Bisbe with its neo-Gothic bridge hanging over the street and Plaça Sant Felip Neri, with its fountain and bullet-holed walls, where you can sit down and enjoy whatever the ever-present buskers happen to be playing.
+Particularly, Carrer del Bisbe with its neo-Gothic bridge hanging over the street, and Plaça Sant Felip Neri, with its fountain and bullet-holed walls, where you can sit down and enjoy whatever the ever-present buskers happen to be playing.

-A walking tour is a great way to discover the stories and legends behind Barcelona's most antique district and make new friends along the way.
-For the best experience, choose from several recommended guided walking tours in this neighborhood or throughout the city.
+A walking tour is a great way to discover the stories and legends behind Barcelona's oldest district and make new friends along the way.
+For the best experience, choose from several recommended guided walking tours in this neighborhood and throughout the city.

-This neo-Gothic cerveseria is a Barrio Gòtico institution.
+This neo-Gothic cerveseria (beer bar) is a Barrio Gòtico institution.
 It dates back to the 1890s and, having held one of Picasso's first exhibitions, has always been a popular bar with artists.
 The building is decorated with colorful tiles, geometric brickwork, and wooden fittings.